Finschia/finschia-sdk/x/consortium/spec/README.md

 ## Overview

 This module provides the functionalities related to the consortium.
-Also, one can turn off the functionalities irreversibly, through the corresponding proposal.
-Therefore, the users can ensure that no one bring back these consortium-specific functionalities.
+Also, one can turn off these functionalities irreversibly, through the corresponding proposal.
+Therefore, the users can ensure that no one can bring back these consortium-specific functionalities.

 ## Contents